 - 11.1 We recognise that parents are children's first and most enduring educators and we value the contribution they make.
 We always make time for parents at Saint Christina's School and they are free to discuss their child's development and relating issues, or concerns as necessary.
-Staff are approachable and love to share with parents children's achievements and successes. - Parents of Nursery children starting school are invited to attend a 'Starting Nursery' meeting. - Parents of Nursery and Reception children starting school are offered a home visit before their child starts in September. - Parents of Reception children attend an introductory meeting before the term starts in September. - Parent Teacher meetings take place in the in the autumn term.
+Staff are approachable and love to share with parents children's achievements and successes. - Parents of Nursery children starting school are invited to attend a 'Starting Nursery' meeting. - Parents of Reception children attend an introductory meeting before the term starts in September. - Parents of Nursery and Reception children are offered a taster session before starting in Early Years.

-- All children receive a written report at the end of the School Year. - Parents receive weekly class updates, half termly class newsletters - Parents are invited to access the observation portal where they can view their child's observations within school and upload some from home. - We welcome parents into the classroom to share their knowledge, read stories and to celebrate festivals from around the world with us. - Opportunities arise throughout the year for parents to accompany us on outings. - All parents are invited to join the school's thriving Parents' Link association.
+- Parents of Nursery children starting school are offered a home visit before their child starts in September. - Parent Teacher meetings take place in the autumn term and spring term - All children receive a written report at the end of the School Year. - Parents receive weekly class newsletters - Parents are invited to access the observation portal where they can view their child's observations within school and upload some from home. - We welcome parents into the classroom to share their knowledge, read stories and to celebrate festivals from around the world with us. - Opportunities arise throughout the year for parents to accompany us on outings. - All parents are invited to join the school's thriving Parents' Link association.
 Each class has a nominated Parents' Link representative who liaises between the parents and the school and organises social and fundraising events. - Throughout the year there are a range of activities to which families are invited to share with the Foundation Stage and the whole school; Class assemblies, Sports Day, Christmas celebrations and discos and parties which are organised by Parents' Link.